-A traditional Scotch pancake, simple to cook and on the table in a matter of minutes.
+Scotch pancakes, simple to cook and on the table in a matter of minutes.
 Enjoy them as part of a lazy weekend brunch.

-If there is one brunch dish that I cook more than any other, its a traditional Scotch pancake.
+Scotch pancakes are a weekend staple in our house.
+If there is one brunch dish that I cook more than any other, its traditional Scotch pancakes.
 I’ve made them for years and don’t really need a recipe as it’s simply one of those that are etched into my brain.
 However they are sweet and therefore not something we eat daily, rather they are a weekend treat.
 Enjoyed on a lazy weekend when we have more time to languish over breakfast.

 As a child my Mum made these on a girdle.
 That’s a girdle and not a griddle pan.
 A girdle is a round flat cast iron cooking plate, our one had a cast handle too.
 My Mum would cook Scotch pancakes, girdle scones and oatcakes on her girdle, they were a real treat.
 There is nothing better than any one of these items freshly cooked and slathered in butter and homemade jam.